lortza/action_cable_car_status/README.md

 end
 ```

-When the `status_notifications_channel` receives the data, we use jQuery to insert the HTML for the alert message.
+When the `status_notifications_channel` receives the broadcast data, we use jQuery to insert the HTML for the alert message.

 ```coffeescript
 # app/assets/javascripts/channels/status_notifications.coffee